AaronDCole/e-go.quote.fetcher/README.md

 # Transvirtual suburb autocomplete

-This is a publically accessable api for discovering the unique ID of possible suburbs
+This is a publicly accessible api for discovering the unique ID of possible suburbs

 'https://portal.transvirtual.co/Widget/SuburbAutocomplete?term=' + term